WEBELOS WOODS 2004

 And talk about it!

-After touching down from a little spin over the Hudson Valley a Dad with
+After touching down from a little spin over the Hudson Valley a Dad with his Cub proclaimed, "I'm going to trade in our boat and get a plane!"

 And as our first President to fly in an aeroplane would have said.